A rural theaters digital-conversion assistance initiative of Downtown Colorado, Inc.

 technical assistance to independent theaters that are looking to convert to digital

-The theaters can't keep running without your help, though!
-A vital aspect of the SOS initiative is a crowdfunding campaign where cinema-lovers can contribute to keeping the doors to their local theaters open.
-SOS launched their Community Funded project page in late November to help theaters meet their fundraising goals and upgrade to digital projectors by the end of the year.
+The theaters couldn't keep running without your help, though!
+A vital aspect of the SOS initiative has been a crowdfunding campaign where cinema-lovers were able to contribute to keeping the doors to their local theaters open.
+SOS launched their Community Funded project page in late November 2013 to help theaters meet their fundraising goals and upgrade to digital projectors.

-Once all theaters have completed the conversion to digital systems, the next step is development of a large information sharing network among independently owned small, rural movie theaters and cultural facilities across Colorado.
+As of now, eleven theaters across the state of Colorado have completed the conversion to digital systems with the help of the Save Our Screens program, taking advantage of funding from our partners and coordinating support from DCI.
+The next step is development of a large information sharing network among independently owned small, rural movie theaters and cultural facilities across Colorado.
 DCI is currently collecting stories of theaters that have converted to identify best practices.
 If you are a theater owner/operator or would like to get the word out about the theater in your town please contact DCI, we would love to include your theater's story in our case studies!